yogevshalmon/allsat-circuits/README.md

 ```
 The single solution where both inputs are equal to 1 is incorparated with the next assignment "1 2" HALL outputs.

-The following command reproduce this result by running HALL with the benchmarks/AND.aag instance.
+The following command reproduce this result by running HALL with the AIGER file "AND.aag", provided under the benchmarks folde:

 ```
 ./hall_tool ../benchmarks/AND.aag --print_enumer